Non-Markovian thermal reservoirs for autonomous entanglement distribution: A thermally driven quantum link

 where $H_i= \Delta_i \sigma_i^z/2$ and $\Delta_i=\omega_{\mathrm{q},i}-\omega_{\mathrm{c}}$ is the detuning of the $i$-th qubit from the cavity resonance.
-Finally, the waveguide mediates a directional interaction between the cavity and the two qubits, which can be modeled in terms of a cascaded master equation~\cite{Carmichael93, Gardiner93, Zoller04} with Lindbladian

-In deriving Eq.~\eqref{Eq:CascadedInteraction} we have already absorbed any propagation phases into a redefinition of the qubit states and assumed that retardation effects are negligible.
-However, for a purely unidirectional channel, this second assumption is not essential and by an appropriate introduction of time-shifted observables~\cite{Agusti2022}, Eq.~\eqref{Eq:CascadedInteraction} remains valid for arbitrary separations between the qubits.
+Finally, the waveguide mediates a directional interaction between the cavity and the two qubits, which can be modeled in terms of a cascaded master equation~\cite{Carmichael93, Gardiner93, Zoller04} with Lindbladian\footnote{In deriving this result, we have neglected all propagation phases and retardation effects.
+However, in a purely unidirectional channel, Eq.~\eqref{Eq:CascadedInteraction} remains valid for arbitrary distances between the qubits and the cavity by introducing appropriately rotated basis states and time-shifted observables.
+See Ref.~\cite{Agusti2022} for a detailed discussion.}

-Note that the model in Eq.~\eqref{Eq:ME_prelim} describes an idealized scenario, where the qubits decay only into the waveguide and other losses and dephasing processes are neglected.
-The influence of those imperfections will be analyzed in Sec.~\ref{Sec:Implementations} below.
+Note that the full model in Eq.~\eqref{Eq:ME_prelim} describes an idealized scenario, where the qubits decay only into the waveguide and other losses and dephasing processes are neglected.
+The influence of those imperfections will be analyzed in Sec.~\ref{Sec:Implementations}.